nchlswhttkr/website/content/blog/a-pretty-little-bit-of-rsync.md

 -   Timestamps were not reliable in identifying new/updated files to transfer
 -   Files were being updated on the remote even if their contents had not changed

-The last point is of concern because when [Nginx serves static files for my website](https://github.com/nchlswhttkr/website/blob/6cdee73a859c70d8dacd723ec1780114d604315b/nicholas.cloud.nginx#L20), it uses a file's last modified timestamp to set the `Last-Modified` header for caching purposes.
-The less these timestamps change, the more often clients would be able to save resources by falling back to a cached copy of my site.
+The last point was of concern because when [Nginx serves static files for my website](https://github.com/nchlswhttkr/website/blob/6cdee73a859c70d8dacd723ec1780114d604315b/nicholas.cloud.nginx#L20), it uses a file's modification timestamp to set the `Last-Modified` header for caching purposes.
+The less often this timestamp was changed, the more often clients would be able to save resources by falling back to a cached copy of my site.

-It was in my best interests to help rsync avoid making unnecessary updates while deploying.
+It was in my interests to help rsync avoid making unnecessary updates while deploying.

 ## Improving my script